 Buying a new home is exciting, yet it can also be anxiety-inducing because of how much it costs.
-You know that you’ll have a monthly mortgage payment, yearly taxes, and insurance, and you come up with a monthly amount based on those expenses.
+You know that you’ll have a monthly mortgage payment, yearly taxes, insurance, appliance repair, and you come up with a monthly amount based on those expenses.
 Yet the cost of keeping your home will actually be much more than that and your utilities.
 You have a lot of maintenance and other services that you should be getting to protect the investment you have in your home.

 Here are some of the costs of homeownership that you may not think of when calculating your expenses when you are shopping for your dream home: